Prenatal vitamin: Side effects

 Many women have difficulty tolerating prenatal vitamins or experience constipation as a result of the high iron content.
 Due to tolerance challenges, the prenatal vitamin industry has developed a multitude of dosage forms to meet the needs and tolerances of expecting mothers.
-The most common form of prenatal vitamin is the compressed tablet which is available through all channels and at various quality levels.
+The most common form of prenatal vitamin is the compressed tablet, which is available through all channels and at various quality levels.
 Category leaders utilize this as the dosage form of choice.
 Other organizations within the category offer products in a variety of dosage forms such as liquids, prenatal vitamin soft chews, vitamin chewables, and even jellied prenatal vitamins.

 Availability

 Prenatal vitamins are available both over the counter in retail stores as well as by prescription from medical professionals.
-Although prescription vitamins are often covered by insurance, the relative potency of prescription-grade products are typically not significantly different from those available through retail.
-Differences in prescription versus retail vitamins do however exist in consistency and quality level, as well as the relative bioavailability of some specific ingredients.
+Although prescription vitamins are often covered by insurance, the relative potency of prescription-grade products is typically not significantly different from that available through retail.
+Differences in prescription versus retail vitamins do, however, exist in consistency and quality level, as well as the relative bioavailability of some specific ingredients.
 For example, many prescription prenatal vitamins will contain a more bioavailable form of folate, 5-methyltetrahydrofolate (5-MTHF).
 Doses of folic acid over 1 mg are prescription only.
 The amount of non-prescription prenatal vitamins needed to achieve this dose may have too much vitamin A and lead to fetal toxicity.

+In addition, the U.S. Army currently provides female soldiers with optional prenatal supplements to combat high anemia rates in female soldiers.